 The time periods for which we retain your information depends on the type of information and the purposes for which we use it.
 We will keep your information for no longer than is required or permitted.

-For further information on the periods for which your personal data is kept, please see our National Retention Policy.
-Please note that this retention policy is currently under review.
+For further information on the periods for which your personal data is kept, please see our National Retention Policy Please note that this National retention policy is currently under review.

 Do we transfer your information outside The European Union or European Economic Area?

-The data that we collect from you may be transferred to, and stored in, the United States which is outside the European Economic Area (“EEA”) and for which there is not an adequacy decision relating to the safeguards for personal data from the European Commission.
+The data that we collect from you may be transferred to, and stored outside the European Economic Area (“EEA”).
 For details of the third parties with whom we share your data please see Schedule 2 at the end of this document.

-Appropriate safeguards, including EU-US Privacy Shield certification, have been put in place to protect your information and you may obtain a copy of those safeguards by emailing
+Appropriate safeguards have been put in place to protect your information and you may obtain a copy of those safeguards by emailing

 What are your rights with respect to your personal data?